artsy/estella/README.md

 end
 ```

 For a full understanding of the options available for field mappings, see the Elastic [mapping documentation](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/mapping.html).

 The `filter` option allows the field to be used as a filter at search time.

 You can optionally provide field weightings to be applied at search time using the `factor` option.
 These are multipliers.

 Document-level boosts can be applied with the `boost` declaration, see the [field_value_factor](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/query-dsl-function-score-query.html#function-field-value-factor) documentation for boost options.

-While `filter`, `boost` and `factor` are query options, Stella allows for their static declaration in the `searchable` block for simplicity - they will be applied at query time by default when using `#stella_search`.
+While `filter`, `boost` and `factor` are query options, Estella allows for their static declaration in the `searchable` block for simplicity - they will be applied at query time by default when using `#estella_search`.

 You can now create your index mappings with this migration:

 ```ruby
 Artist.reload_index!